crashappsec/libcon4m/src/adts/README.md

 like tables, flows, etc. These are meant to be first class citizens in Con4m, and currently have some functionaility exposed.

-3. Supporting data structures for strings and grids, that may never be directly exposed as first class data types, like styles, colors, line breaks, etc.

-4. A buffer type, available from Con4m.
+3. A buffer type, available from Con4m.

-5. A stream type, not yet exposed (but will be).
+4. A stream type, not yet exposed (but will be).

-6. A `callback` type, which probably doesn't work yet, but should be exposed.
+5. A `callback` type, which probably doesn't work yet, but should be exposed.

-7. A tuple type, exposed to the language.
+6. A tuple type, exposed to the language.

-8. A tree type, not yet exposed.
+7. A tree type, not yet exposed.

-9. Standard numeric types.
+8. Standard numeric types.
 Currently, we lack 16 bit and 128 bit types. `char` in Con4m is a 32 bit int.

-10. A bitfield, not yet exposed.
+9. A bitfield, not yet exposed.

-11. An internal `box` type.
+10. An internal `box` type.
 Eventually, the `mixed` type will be exposed, but it's not close to done.

-12. Some light hatrack wrappers.  `set` and `dict` are well exposed, but things like `rings` are not.
+11. Some light hatrack wrappers.  `set` and `dict` are well exposed, but things like `rings` are not.